-Explores designated intellectual topics employing the openended and interdisciplinary research and discussion methods which characterize the Honors Program.
+Explores designated intellectual topics employing the open-ended and interdisciplinary research and discussion methods which characterize the Honors Program.
 Provides an opportunity for critical examination at the honors level in various domains.
 Course attributes: HONR.

-HONR 201 Honors Special Topics 3 cm
+HONR 201 Special Topics in Honors

 Undertakes a concentrated study of an interdisciplinary subject to be determined by the honors director in consultation with the Honors Advisory Board.
 Course attributes: HONR.
-Prerequisite: None

-HONR 210 Director's Book Course 1 cr
+HONR 210 Director's Book Course